matteo-andreuzza/awesome-sites/README.md

  ## Typing
    *Sites for Typing*
    * [Monkeytype](https://monkeytype.com/) - Every tool you need to work with PDFs in one place

+   ## YAML
+   *Sites for YAML*
+   * [YAML Lint](https://www.yamllint.com/) - Paste in your YAML and click "Go" - the site will tell you if it's valid or not, and give you a nice clean UTF-8 version of it.

  ## Math
    *Sites for learning math and solve math problems*
    * [photomath](https://photomath.com/it) - Get math.
 Get Photomath.